Leo-Mu/Essays/杭电/Psychology assignment.md

 - Nodes.
 Focal points, such as city parks, traffic, circles, or a fountain, where paths or edges meet.
 - Districts.
 Large spaces on our mental representations and defined by some common characteristic, such as the theater district or restaurant row.
 - landmarks are structures.
 We use as points of reference within your map and that are usually visible from a distance.
 Examples of these would be a clock tower, a church steeple, or a tall or especially unusual building.

+## THANKS FOR THE MEMORIES!

+### What did Loftus hypothesize?

+Loftus hypothesized that if eyewitnesses are asked questions that contain a false presupposition about the witnessed event, the new false information may be incorporated into the witness's memory of the event and appear subsequently in new testimony by the witness.

+### Briefly describe the method and results of experiment 2

+Method:
+For this study, 40 subjects were shown a film clip, which showed a class being disrupted by eight demonstrators.
+Then the subjects were given questionnaires containing 20 questions relating to the film clip.
+For half of the subjects, one of the questions asked, "Was the leader of the four demonstrators who entered the classroom a male?"
+For the other half, the question asked, "Was the leader of the 12 demonstrators who entered the classroom a male?"
+One week after, the subjects from both groups returned and answered 20 new questions about the film.
+The one question that provided the results of the study was, "How many demonstrators did you see entering the classroom?"

+Results:
+The group that had received the question presupposing 12 demonstrators reported seeing an average of 8.85.
+Those who had received the question asking about 4 demonstrators averaged 6.40.
+This was a significant difference.
+This experiment showed that, on average, the wording of one question altered the way subjects remembered the basic characteristics of a witnessed event.

+###  What is Loftus's theory of why many eyewitness testimonies are incorrect?

+Loftus argued that an accurate theory of memory and recall must include a process of reconstruction that occurs when new information is integrated into the original memory of an event.
+The findings of these studies cannot be explained by assuming that recall simply involves a mental replaying of an event, even with varying degrees of accuracy.
+The extra step of integrating new information into memory has been added.
+This new information, in turn, causes your representation of the original memory to be altered or reconstructed.
+Later, if you are asked a question about the event, your recall will not be of the actual original event, but of your reconstruction of it.
+The false presupposition in the questions, provided a subtle form of new information that was unintentionally integrated into the original memory of the event.

+In applying this idea to eyewitnesses in criminal investigations, Loftus pointed out that often witnesses are questioned more than once.
+During these various sessions of questions, it is not unlikely that false presuppositions will be made, probably unintentionally.
+There are innumerable ways in which this might happen.
+Common, innocent-sounding questions such as "What did the guy's gun look like?" or "Where was the get-away car parked?" have been shown to increase the chances that witnesses will remember a gun or a getaway car whether or not they were actually there.
+So, while the attorneys, the judge, and the jury are making the assumption that the witness is re-creating what was actually seen, Loftus contends that what is being remembered by the witness is a "regenerated image based on the altered memorial representation".